pedrorito/porkbun-dynamic-dns-python/README.md

 Please note that wildcard records do not apply to the root domain and you'll need to create a root domain record in addition to the wildcard record if you wish to match all incoming DNS requests for the domain.

-#### Manual IP Address override
-Create/update a corresponding wildcard DNS record on the root domain, but instead of detecting the IP address, use this manually-specified IP address instead.

-    python porkbun-ddns.py /path/to/config.json example.com -i 10.0.0.1

-Note: this method bypasses the external IP address detector.
-This might be useful if your network is routing traffic in a complicated way on multiple public IP addresses.
-If so, you can use this method to force the IP address of your choice.

 ## Next Steps
 Congrats, you've installed and configured the Dynamic DNS client.
 To start using it in something akin to a production environment, you'll need to take further steps to ensure the client runs in a consistent fashion.